Automattic/wp-calypso/test/e2e/docs/setup.md

 local-<env>.json
 ```

+**NOTE**

 `.gitignore` ensures that custom configurations prefixed with `local-` will not be commited to the repository.
-However, **please ensure username/passwords and other configuration values are not committed by accident!**
+With tha said however, **please ensure username/passwords and other configuration values are not committed by accident!**

 Values found in the local configuration file will override ones found in `default.json`.

 This is useful to test various configurations in the local environment.
 e.g. testing on local Calypso instance, instead of production by setting the `calypsoBaseURL` property to `http://calypso.localhost:3000`.

-For the full list of possible configuration values, please see the following page: [config values](docs/config_values.md).
+For the full list of possible configuration values, please see the following page: [config values](config_values.md).

 ## Environment Variables